 I’m a 27 year old Muay Thai and Fitness Trainer from Adelaide, SA living in Bondi, NSW.

 In November of 2007 my dad took his own life and I was the first person to discover his body.

 My dad also left behind a suicide letter personally addressed to me.

 In it he told me that he didn’t want to expose me to all the “doom and gloom” that had taken over his life.

-In 2015 I made a choice to do all I can to help prevent the doom and gloom that claimed my dad’s life and shattered my family from reaching others.
+In 2015 I made a choice to do all I can to help prevent the doom and gloom that took my dad’s life and continues to haunt me and my family from reaching others.

-I shared my life and experiences in great detail on a blog, www.brendanmcdonnell.com, which has connected with and inspired many.
+I shared my life and experiences in great detail on my blog, www.brendanmcdonnell.com, which has resonated with thousands.

 I didn’t want what I’d shared to simply fade away so I attached my messages to something tangible.
 In June of 2016 I launched Herman’s Hands.

 By using clothing as a vehicle for spreading awareness Herman’s Hands aims to Create Dialogue and Inspire Change.